m00np1e/gif-spin/README.md

 Takes an image (file) as input, converts the image to a 512x512 thumbnail, applies speed and rotation, and saves the spinning GIF as output (file).

+PNG files are not supported at this time.

+If the image is smaller than 512x512, it will spin but may look weird.

 USAGE:

 gif-spin.py -i [input file] -o [output file] -s [speed] -d [direction]